Kaleidoscope-io/Tableu-Challenge/README.md

 * What are the peak hours in which bikes are used during winter months?
 Commute hours (8am and then 5-6pm) have peak activity.

 * Today, what are the top 10 stations in the city for starting a journey?
 (Based on data, why do you hypothesize these are the top locations?)
-Indicated in top 10 stations but basically the ones in the center of NY and ones on the periphery that go to New Jersey, etc.
+The stations that are busiest are in the center of NY as they are probably using the NY Subway to continue their route and the periphery to connect to other modes of transportation to other cities (like New Jersey).

 * Today, what are the top 10 stations in the city for ending a journey?
 (Based on data, why?)
 Similar to the top 10 starting stations